fi-muni/PA165/tasks/seminar-git-mvn.md

 **Task 10 (Maven)**
 Configure maven profile called test-coverage for jacoco execution so it isn't executed by default (run by `mvn install -P test-coverage`).
 Profiles are handy in case you have long taking operations as part of your build and you want to execute them only under certain circumstances (eg. nightly builds).

-**Task 11 (Maven)**
-Refactor parent pom.xml to use versions for libraries as part of properties instead of directly in dependencies.

 --------------
 Extra tasks in case you still have time.